 Hope, I`ve explained it clearly (unfortunately I have QGIS in my native language and I don`t know the exact name of these options).

-#6 Updated by Anna Cha about 5 years ago
+#6 Updated by Anna Cha over 5 years ago

 I should appologize for wasting your time since I finally after several days of random clicking found the reason of that "bug":

 I just needed to click 'Refresh' on the tools pannel to see my diagramms again after changes in other layers.
 I didn't pay attention to that button (since I probably have never used it before) so when I did some changes in another layers diagramms disappered.
 When I clicked on 'Refresh', they appeared again.

 So I guess the solution of the problem is found but maybe it`s usefull to make the process more obvious that some people would not get into stuck like me.